tokio-rs/website/content/docs/getting-started/runtime-model.md

 the `read` function returns immediately, indicating that the socket was "not ready" to perform the read operation.

-When using a Tokio [`TcpStream`], a call to `read` will return an error of kind [`ErrorKind::WouldBlock`] if there is no pending data to read.
-At this point, the caller is responsible for calling `read` again at a later time.
+When using a Tokio [`TcpStream`], a call to `read` will always immediately return a value ([`ErrorKind::WouldBlock`]) even if there is no pending data to read.
+If there is no pending data, the caller is responsible for calling `read` again at a later time.
 The trick is to know when that "later time" is.

 Another way to think about a non-blocking read is as "polling" the socket for data to read.